redoneelkhaoua/SplitIt/README.md

 |----------|----------|-------|-------------|
 | admin    | admin123 | Admin | Full access to all features |
 | staff    | staff123 | Staff | Standard user access |

+*Note: These are the default credentials for the TailoringPro application demo.*

 ## 💻 Development Setup